nleseul/obs-shaderfilter/README.md

 * *repeat.effect* (Overrides entire effect)&mdash;Duplicates the input video as many times as you like and organizes on the screen.
 * *rounded_rect.shader*&mdash;A shader that rounds the corners of the input, optionally adding a border outside the rounded edges.
-* *scan_line.shader* &mdash;An effect that creates old style tv scan lines, for glitch style effects.
+* *scan_line.shader*&mdash;An effect that creates old style tv scan lines, for glitch style effects.
 * *selective_color.shader*&mdash;Create black and white effects with some colorization. (defaults: .4,.03,.25,.25, 5.0, true,true, true, true. cuttoff higher = less color, 0 = all 1 = none)
 * *shake.effect* (Overrides entire effect)&mdash;creates random screen glitch style shake.
 Keep the random_scale low for small (0.2-1) for small jerky movements and larger for less often big jumps.
+* *spotlight.shader*&mdash;Creates a stationary or animated spotlight effect with color options, speed of animation and glitch
-* *shine.shader* &mdash;Add shine / glow to any element, use the transition luma wipes (obs-studio\plugins\obs-transitions\data\luma_wipes *SOME NEW WIPES INCLUDED IN THIS RELEASE ZIP*) or create your own, also includes a glitch (using rand_f), hide/reveal, reverse and ease, start adjustment and stop adjustment video explanation of usage [Twitch.tv/videos/396724980](https://www.twitch.tv/videos/396724980)
+* *shine.shader*&mdash;Add shine / glow to any element, use the transition luma wipes (obs-studio\plugins\obs-transitions\data\luma_wipes *SOME NEW WIPES INCLUDED IN THIS RELEASE ZIP*) or create your own, also includes a glitch (using rand_f), hide/reveal, reverse and ease, start adjustment and stop adjustment video explanation of usage [Twitch.tv/videos/396724980](https://www.twitch.tv/videos/396724980)
-* *vignetting.shader* &mdash;A shader that reduces opacity further from the center of the image. inner radius is the start and outer radius is the end. suggested default settings is opacity 0.5, innerRadius = 0.5, outerRadius = 1.2
+* *vignetting.shader*&mdash;A shader that reduces opacity further from the center of the image. inner radius is the start and outer radius is the end. suggested default settings is opacity 0.5, innerRadius = 0.5, outerRadius = 1.2
-* *zoom_blur.shader* &mdash;A shader that creates a zoom with blur effect based on a number of samples and magnitude of each sample.
+* *zoom_blur.shader*&mdash;A shader that creates a zoom with blur effect based on a number of samples and magnitude of each sample.
 It also includes an animation with or without easing and a glitch option.
 Set speed to zero to not use animation.
 Suggested values are 15 samples and 30-50 magnitude.
-* *other* &mdash; I have far too many shaders to list.
+* *other*&mdash; I have far too many shaders to list.
 Please check [Examples folder](https://github.com/Oncorporation/obs-shaderfilter/tree/master/data/examples) or find me on discord, as I have many additional filters for fixing input problems.

 ## Building